Vollinger0/esm/install.md

 # From Zero to Hero

 This guides you step-by-step through the whole installation process, if you didn't have a server to begin with.
-If you already have a running empyrion game server and even an existing savegame, its even easier since you just have to skip a few steps.
+If you already have a running empyrion game server and even an existing savegame, its even easier since you can skip a few steps.

 ## Installing ESM and Empyrion

 ### Install ESM

 - TODO